| The sections to be presented will

 anxiety.
 Relatives complains of the patient's snappiness

+and irritability.
 In the history obtained from the

 patient with anorexia nervosa there is often evidence